TheDigitalClassroom/classrom_0/README.md

 <h1>My Digital Class Room</h1>

+## Overview
+"My Classroom" is a software solution to simplify the complexities of managing the daily activities in an educational institues like schools, collages.
+This app is one stop solution for teachers, school admins to work together with students to provide seemless learning experience.
+"My Classroom" provides various features to manage daily activities like attendence, assignments, comunication/leaning assitance etc all accessible using common dashboard in the app.
+Considering internet availibility challenges accross India the app can be used in offline and online mode.

 ## Current Situation
 - COVID-19: Creating a paradigm shift in India’s Education System .The pandemic has forced universities/schools to bring their courses online.
 - This is just one step along the road to a new educational paradigm, however.
 We can expect a new model to emerge once COVID-19 has passed